1866 Silver Three Cent Piece

 Description

 The 1866 Silver Three Cent Piece is a cent produced at the Philadelphia Mint as part of the Silver Three Cent Pieces 1851-1873 series.
-With a mintage of 22,000, this is a scarce issue.
-The obverse features a six-pointed star enclosing a Union shield, while the reverse displays a Roman numeral III (three) within a large letter C. Designed by James Barton Longacre.
+With a mintage of 22,000, this is a scarce issue — the higher-mintage of the two mint variants, representing 97% of production.
+The obverse features a six-pointed star enclosing a Union shield and the reverse displays a Roman numeral III (three) within a large letter C. Minted during Reconstruction and the Gilded Age, as the nation healed from civil war and debated the role of silver and gold in the monetary system.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $640 to $2.5K depending on grade and condition.
 Struck in 90% silver, 10% copper, weighing 0.75 grams, 14.3 mm in diameter, with a plain edge.
 Cataloged as PCGS #3686.
-The Silver Three-Cent Piece (trime) was introduced in 1851, primarily to facilitate the purchase of postage stamps which had just been reduced to three cents.
-The unusual denomination and small size (14mm) make this a fascinating series.
-Many dates from 1863-1873 are proof-only with very low mintages.

 External References